mikemaccana/mikemaccana.com/README.md

 Runs on `http://localhost`

-Deploy with `cloud-config.yaml` as User Data
+Deploy with `npx arc deploy production`